Inline expressions

 While the expression supports any amount of complexity (as long as it is a single expression), there is one single limitation; the expression may not itself contain the literal string }}.
 This is because it would close the {{ inline }} expression early.
 To avoid }}, either use } } if it is not inside a string, or escape it with its hexadecimal equivalent '\x7d'.

-Every inline expression is updated when its live dependencies change, independent of whether or not there are multiple {{ inline }} expressions in a single text node.
+Every inline expression is updated individually when its live dependencies change, even if there are multiple {{ inline }} expressions in a single text node.
 Expressions are not updated while the component in question is disconnected from the DOM.
 If this is needed, use an effect() to handle the updates manually.

 Examples

-Hi earth!
+Hi earth

-Let's create a minimal component that renders a greeting and a receiver.
+Let's create a minimal component that renders a greeting and a receiver of said greeting.
 We'll pass these as a greeting and receiver attribute respectively (using <meta attribute>).
 We then render each with an {{ inline }} expression.

 <title>greet-me</title> <meta attribute="greeting" type="string"> <meta attribute="receiver" type="string"> <template mode="closed"> {{ $.greeting }}, {{ $.receiver }}! </template>